you915/Machine-learning-models-to-predict-credit-risk/README.md

 * Naive Random and SMOTE Oversampling had the best balanced accuracy score of  0.9936781215845847

 ## Which model had the best recall score?
-*
+* SMOTE oversampling, Random Oversampling, and Combination (SMOTEENN) had the best recall score.

 ## Which model had the best geometric mean score?
-* SMOTE oversampling, ClusterCentroids UnderSampling and SMOTEENN have the best geometric mean score of 0.99
+* Random Oversampling, SMOTE oversampling, ClusterCentroids UnderSampling and SMOTEENN have the best geometric mean score of 0.99

 #### Ensemble Learning